Sar123-del/VSDSquadron-FPGA-Mini/README.md

     Manages baud rate generation to ensure correct timing.

     Uses a Finite State Machine (FSM) to control transmission and reception.

+   **Pin Mapping**
+   The PCF (Physical Constraints File) in the VSDSquadron_FM UART project is used to map logical signals from the Verilog code to specific FPGA pins.
+It ensures that important signals      like the system clock, reset, UART transmit (TX), and UART receive (RX) are correctly connected to the FPGA hardware.

+   For example, the TX signal is assigned to a particular FPGA pin to send serial data, while the RX signal is mapped to receive incoming data.
+The clock and reset signals are also         assigned to appropriate pins to control the system timing and initialization.

+   To ensure proper operation, the PCF file should match the specific pin layout of the FPGA board.
+If needed, the pin mappings can be modified based on the board’s documentation.